rsp/iterex/README.md

 ## Introduction

-`iterex` provides lazy version of "All" receiver functions from standard `regexp` package.
+`iterex` provides lazy version of the "All" receiver functions from standard `regexp` package.

-Instead of "All" they have "Each" in their names because instead of returing all results at once, they return iterators that iterate over each result.
+Instead of "All" they have "Each" in their names because instead of returing all results at once, they return iterators that iterate over each result, one at a time.

+You can terminate the iteration early by `break`ing from the loop.

 ## Constructors